Hypersaki/Trashcan-Full-Detection/README.md

 Most of the data in the dataset will be used to train the model, while the rest will be used to validate the model.
 In this process, the training parameters of the model will be constantly adjusted to get the best training results.

 ### Deployment & Testing
 The model trained on Edge Impulse will be deployed to the Arduino Nano 33 BLE.
-This MCU will take a picture with the OV7675 to get the image and classify the image, and will make the LED Strip respond with a red light if it detects Full garbage.
+This MCU will take a picture with the OV7675 to get the image and classify the image, and will make the LED Strip respond with a red light if it detects full trashcan.

 ## Data
 In this project, almost all of my pictures were taken by myself using my cell phone, with a few pictures using my roommate's cell phone.
 Most of the pictures were taken vertically from a higher angle.
 Initially, I was going to use 3 categories - "full", "half full" and "empty", However, it was finally neutered down to "fullbin" and "emptybin".

 ### Application Discussion
-People may selectively delay and not take out the trash when the trash can is almost but not quite full.
+People may selectively delay and not take out the  when the  can is almost but not quite full.
 This does not help to improve the kitchen environmentals.
 ### Technically Discussion
 The OV7675, an embedded edge-application camera, is so limited in its ability to take pictures that it can confuse full and not-full situations.
 This can exacerbate the psychology of selective procrastination.